 When a lottery prize is claimed by a group, each person is required to file Form 5754 (Statement by Person Receiving Gambling Winnings).
-All members must provide their name, photo ID, Social Security number and amount of winnings.
+All members must provide their name, photo ID, Social Security and amount of winnings.
 Each winning individual will receive a W-2G form.
 Federal and state taxes will be deducted, if applicable.
-If the group wins a jackpot prize that offers both a cash and annuity option, all group members must choose the same option.
+If the group wins a jackpot that offers both a cash and annuity option, all group members must choose the same option.

 Whether you win a Virginia Lottery game or a multi-state lottery such as Powerball or Mega Millions, the same tax liability applies.
 That means 24% in federal taxes and up to 5.75% in Virginia taxes, whether the prize is claimed in a lump sum or annuity.